-The disputed domain name incorporates the Complainant's trademark followed by a generic term and the gTLD ".com".
-The disputed domain name is therefore confusingly similar to the Complainant's trademark.
+The Disputed domain name incorporates the Complainant's trademark, written in a misspelled way, a classic typosquatting case.
+The Disputed domain name is therefore confusingly similar to the Complainant's trademark.

-The Respondent was not authorised to include the Complainant's trademark in the disputed domain name, and the Complainant never licensed its trademarks to the Respondent.
-The Respondent is not using the disputed domain name in connection with a bona fide offering of goods or services, or a legitimate noncommercial or fair use.
+The Respondent was not authorised to include the Complainant's trademark in the Disputed domain name, and the Complainant never licensed its trademarks to the Respondent.
+The Respondent is not using the Disputed domain name in connection with a bona fide offering of goods or services, or a legitimate non-commercial or fair use.

-The Respondent registered the disputed domain name with full knowledge of the Complainant's well-known trademark.
-His passive use of the disputed domain name is in bad faith as there is no conceivable use of this domain name that could amount to a legitimate use.
-Furthermore, the Respondent provided false contact details at the time of the registration of the disputed domain name and conceiled his identity behind a privacy protection service.
-Lastly, the Respondent did not reply to the cease and desist letter sent by the Complainant and demonstrated a total lack of interest in this procedure and in replying to the Complainant's legitimate interests.
+The Respondent registered the Disputed domain name with full knowledge of the Complainant's well-known trademark.
+His passive use of the Disputed domain name is in bad faith as there is no conceivable use of the Disputed domain name that could amount to a legitimate use.